yildiz-online/component-native-ogre3d/src/main/c++/Docs/src/material-scripts.md

 ## alpha\_rejection

 Sets the way the pass will have use alpha to totally reject pixels from the pipeline.
+@par
 Format: alpha\_rejection &lt;function&gt; &lt;value&gt;
+@par
 Example: alpha\_rejection greater\_equal 128

 The function parameter can be any of the options listed in the material depth\_function attribute.
 The value parameter can theoretically be any value between 0 and 255, but is best limited to 0 or 128 for hardware compatibility.
+@par
 Default: alpha\_rejection always\_pass

 <a name="alpha_005fto_005fcoverage"></a><a name="alpha_005fto_005fcoverage-1"></a>

 ## alpha\_to\_coverage

-Sets whether this pass will use ’alpha to coverage’, a way to multisample alpha texture edges so they blend more seamlessly with the background.
-This facility is typically only available on cards from around 2006 onwards, but it is safe to enable it anyway - Ogre will just ignore it if the hardware does not support it.
-The common use for alpha to coverage is foliage rendering and chain-link fence style textures.
+Sets whether this pass will use ’alpha to coverage’,

+@par
 Format: alpha\_to\_coverage &lt;on|off&gt;

+@copydetails Ogre::Pass::setAlphaToCoverageEnabled

+@par
 Default: alpha\_to\_coverage off <a name="light_005fscissor"></a>

 <a name="light_005fscissor-1"></a>

-## light\_scissor
+## light_scissor

-Sets whether when rendering this pass, rendering will be limited to a screen-space scissor rectangle representing the coverage of the light(s) being used in this pass, derived from their attenuation ranges.
+Sets whether when rendering this pass, rendering will be limited to a screen-space scissor rectangle representing the coverage of the light(s) being used in this pass.
+@par
+Format: light\_scissor &lt;on|off&gt;
+@par

-Format: light\_scissor &lt;on|off&gt; Default: light\_scissor off
+Default: light\_scissor off

-This option is usually only useful if this pass is an additive lighting pass, and is at least the second one in the technique.
-Ie areas which are not affected by the current light(s) will never need to be rendered.
-If there is more than one light being passed to the pass, then the scissor is defined to be the rectangle which covers all lights in screen-space.
-Directional lights are ignored since they are infinite.

-This option does not need to be specified if you are using a standard additive shadow mode, i.e. SHADOWTYPE\_STENCIL\_ADDITIVE or SHADOWTYPE\_TEXTURE\_ADDITIVE, since it is the default behaviour to use a scissor for each additive shadow pass.
-However, if you’re not using shadows, or you’re using [Integrated Texture Shadows](#Integrated-Texture-Shadows) where passes are specified in a custom manner, then this could be of use to you.
+@copydetails Ogre::Pass::setLightScissoringEnabled

 <a name="light_005fclip_005fplanes"></a><a name="light_005fclip_005fplanes-1"></a>

 ## light\_clip\_planes

 Sets whether when rendering this pass, triangle setup will be limited to clipping volume covered by the light.
-Directional lights are ignored, point lights clip to a cube the size of the attenuation range or the light, and spotlights clip to a pyramid bounding the spotlight angle and attenuation range.
+@par
+Format: light\_clip\_planes &lt;on|off&gt;
+@par

-Format: light\_clip\_planes &lt;on|off&gt; Default: light\_clip\_planes off
+Default: light\_clip\_planes off

-This option will only function if there is a single non-directional light being used in this pass.
-If there is more than one light, or only directional lights, then no clipping will occur.
-If there are no lights at all then the objects won’t be rendered at all.

-When using a standard additive shadow mode, i.e. SHADOWTYPE\_STENCIL\_ADDITIVE or SHADOWTYPE\_TEXTURE\_ADDITIVE, you have the option of enabling clipping for all light passes by calling SceneManager::setShadowUseLightClipPlanes regardless of this pass setting, since rendering is done lightwise anyway.
-This is off by default since using clip planes is not always faster - it depends on how much of the scene the light volumes cover.
-Generally the smaller your lights are the more chance you’ll see a benefit rather than a penalty from clipping.
-If you’re not using shadows, or you’re using [Integrated Texture Shadows](#Integrated-Texture-Shadows) where passes are specified in a custom manner, then specify the option per-pass using this attribute.
-A specific note about OpenGL: user clip planes are completely ignored when you use an ARB vertex program.
-This means light clip planes won’t help much if you use ARB vertex programs on GL, although OGRE will perform some optimisation of its own, in that if it sees that the clip volume is completely off-screen, it won’t perform a render at all.
-When using GLSL, user clipping can be used but you have to use gl\_ClipVertex in your shader, see the GLSL documentation for more information.
-In Direct3D user clip planes are always respected.
+@copydetails Ogre::Pass::setLightClipPlanesEnabled

+@see @ref Integrated-Texture-Shadows

 <a name="illumination_005fstage"></a><a name="illumination_005fstage-1"></a>

 ## illumination\_stage

-When using an additive lighting mode (SHADOWTYPE\_STENCIL\_ADDITIVE or SHADOWTYPE\_TEXTURE\_ADDITIVE), the scene is rendered in 3 discrete stages, ambient (or pre-lighting), per-light (once per light, with shadowing) and decal (or post-lighting).
-Usually OGRE figures out how to categorise your passes automatically, but there are some effects you cannot achieve without manually controlling the illumination.
-For example specular effects are muted by the typical sequence because all textures are saved until the ’decal’ stage which mutes the specular effect.
-Instead, you could do texturing within the per-light stage if it’s possible for your material and thus add the specular on after the decal texturing, and have no post-light rendering.

-If you assign an illumination stage to a pass you have to assign it to all passes in the technique otherwise it will be ignored.
-Also note that whilst you can have more than one pass in each group, they cannot alternate, i.e. all ambient passes will be before all per-light passes, which will also be before all decal passes.
-Within their categories the passes will retain their ordering though.
+@copydetails Ogre::Pass::setIlluminationStage

+@par
 Format: illumination\_stage &lt;ambient|per\_light|decal&gt; Default: none (autodetect)

 <a name="normalise_005fnormals"></a><a name="normalise_005fnormals-1"></a>